BioPhoton/rxjs-schedulers/src/public-readme.md

-The special once are `VirtualTimeScheduler` and `TestScheduler` Roughly the difference is that they have a configurable notion of time, meaning they can run time depending logic in no time at all, faster or slower.
+The special once are `VirtualTimeScheduler` and `TestScheduler` Roughly the difference is that they have a configurable notion of time, meaning they can run time depending logic in no time at all.

 Further more `TestScheduler` has some methods to create observables out of marble strings.